 Things to Do in Door County with Kids That We Didn’t Have Time For

-When we were first told our Door County vacation was going to be 5 nights I wasn’t sure if there even be enough for us to do.
+When we were first told our Door County vacation was going to be 5 nights I wasn’t sure if there would even be enough for us to do.
 We quickly discovered there are so many things to do in Door County and we didn’t even have enough time to do them all.
 Here are some other options to include in your Door County itinerary.

 - Cherry Lanes Arcade Bar – Cherry Lanes Arcade Bar is great for rainy days or in the evening if you are looking for something to do late at night.
 They are open until 2AM and have an arcade and a bowling alley.
 If you have tweens or teenagers traveling with you then this would be a great place to stop and hang out!

 - Hands on Art Studio – Hands on Art Studio is another rainy day activity.
 Here you can make your own art from painting ceramics to fused glass.
 I don’t know a kid that doesn’t love making an art project (or adult for that matter!)
 If you haven’t visited one of these DIY art studios with your family before it’s definitely worth trying out.

 - Skyway Drive- In – Skyway is the local drive in movie theater showing two movies each night.
 One low price allows you to stay for both movies!
 This is something to do with older kids as well.
 Unless you’ve been blessed with littles that will sit through a whole movie it might be better to skip this until they’re a little older.

 - Cherry Picking – We just missed cherry picking season but if you come to Door County with kids this would be such a fun activity.
 We’ve done strawberry picking in Miami before and loved it.